cloud-olap/FlexPushdownDB/README.md

 ```
 1 - SSB workload
-2 - SSB workload with difference of pushdown cost
+2 - The workload involving different pushdown cost, used for benchmarking Weighted-LFU caching policy
 ```

 size: number of queries in the batch generated.